necrommunity/crane-wiki/racing/general.md

 It's also a competition against another player, not the clock.
 If you're playing a better opponent, you may need to play less safe than you otherwise would in order to put pressure on them; if you can put pressure on them, maybe they'll make a mistake, or even luckier, die.

-{{anchor "switchspeed"}}_If You're Switching from Speedrunning to Racing:_ You may need to slow down your game in order to ensure that you finish - if you're speedrunning, you can just reset, but if you die in a race, you're probably screwed.
+#### {{anchor "switchspeed"}}If You're Switching from Speedrunning to Racing:

+You may need to slow down your game in order to ensure that you finish - if you're speedrunning, you can just reset, but if you die in a race, you're probably screwed.
 Some tips:

 - Play safer with enemies early on.
 Taking an extra beat or two to kill an enemy behind you or pick your way safely through a swarm will cost you less than having to make a panicked retreat or worse, dying.
 Once you've got your build together you can start being a little more Rambo.
 - Occasionally check shops, especially when one of the following is true: